Belong. Connect. Grow.

 Food For Families

 For over 30 years, multiple generations of our community have made meals to feed hungry New Yorkers.
 Advance sign-up will be required (look for the link in an upcoming eblast).
 All participants must be age 12 or older (ages 12-15 must be accompanied by an adult).
-Each participant should bring five loaves of whole wheat bread and 16 pieces of fruit (preferably apples and oranges) and wear a hat to comply with Department of Health regulations.
+Each participant should bring six loaves of whole wheat bread and 20 pieces of fruit (preferably apples and oranges) and wear a hat to comply with Department of Health regulations.

 Stitch-A-Thon

 Sundays at 1:00pm: Jan.
-7, Feb.
-4, Mar.
-3 (in person)
+11, Feb.
+1, March 8

 Gather for a while with other stitchers.
 Show off your latest projects; get help from our experts; make a hat or scarf for our Cold Weather Project for donating to New York’s needy.